by May Herz

 Presidente Benito Juarez

-In 1862, the three European countries dispatched their fleets to Mexican shores pursuing not only money but also land and rights as payment for their loans.
-A government representative greeted them and explained that Mexico did acknowledge its debts, but it had no funds to pay them.
-They were offered payment warrants in exchange.
+By 1862, the three European nations sent their fleets to Mexico, seeking not only repayment but also land and rights as part of their debt settlement.
+A government official explained that Mexico acknowledged its debts but lacked the funds to pay.
+In response, they were offered payment warrants.

 The Spaniards and the British decided to accept the warrants and withdrew from the scene.
 But the French government’s representative did not accept the offer and prompted his troops to invade the country and head toward Mexico City, the nation’s capital.
 They had to cross through the state of Puebla to get to the capital.